juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** I forgot some important concepts learned in the course, so I went back and do a little recap about what is a ContentResolver, how does it comunicates from any app to a cetain database, and why is it used to set notification and notifies when a database changes after updating, deleting or inserting.
 Also recap about what is a URI, how is it structured.

 **Thoughts:** After today's recap I felt really good, because I understood things that weren't that clear when I first saw them.
 I feel like I am doing the course for the second time but doing a different project, and it is true; in order to implement well a database to an app, it is good to complete every phase and test it, so it does not happen what I did (implementing everything and test at the end).

+## Day 83: October 22, 2018
+**Today's Progress:** I fix a little things in the MainActivity and EditorActivity, some stuff deleted not useful anymore, before the MainActivity show a TextView that indicates the rows in the database but now that information is being logged.
+Created the CursorAdapater for the Inventory App aswell, the class that shows the information in the MainActivity ListView.

+**Thoughts:** Can't believe all that I have progressed since the first idea, I loved this initiative and I hope to keep doing it to learn more things!